alexgdebeer/EnsembleMethodBenchmark/README.md

 ## TODO:

 EKI:
- -
+ - Currently looking good.

 EnRML:
- - Finish adding localisation options.
+ - Experiment with convergence tolerances.

 EKS:
  - Add localisation?
 (SEC, Lee 2021)
  - Read paper on ALDI, and consider using the generalised square root.
+ - Split into EKS (uncorrected) and ALDI (corrected).

 LMAP:
  - Record number of PDE solves.